 Arizona Mirror is the Arizona state affiliate of States Newsroom.
 The Mirror focuses on issues such as immigration, criminal justice and policing, and law and government.
 The Mirror also covers social liberal issues such as LGBT interests and abortion policy.

 Maine Beacon is a website news outlet and affiliated podcast that covers local politics and social issues in Maine.
 The Beacon claims to “promote a progressive worldview based on community, fairness and investing in the future.”

-North Carolina Policy Watch is the North Carolina affiliate outlet of the Newsroom Network.
+North Carolina Policy Watch is the North Carolina affiliate outlet of the States Newsroom.
 NC Policy Watch focuses on left-wing issues such as abortion rights, environmentalism, and others.
 The Progressive Pulse is a blog connected to NC Policy Watch which posts similar stories to those posted on NC Policy Watch.
 Rob Schofield, director of NC Policy Watch, has worked for left-leaning organizations in the past such as ACLU of Illinois and Migrant Legal Action Program.

-Chris Fitzsimon is the director and publisher for the Newsroom Network.
+Chris Fitzsimon is the director and publisher for the States Newsroom.
 Fitzsimon is the founder and previous director of the Common Sense Foundation, a left-of-center think tank based in Raleigh, North Carolina that has been defunct since 2010.
 He was also founder and director of NC Policy Watch (now a Newsroom affiliate organization) and an author for NC Spin, both left-leaning news outlets that cover state legislatures and local-level policy.

 Andrea Verykoukis is the deputy director of the States Newsroom.
 She was previously and author for the Progressive Pulse, a left-leaning legislative blog project of NC Policy Watch.